Fury's Big Week - 2011

 Although the next three Marvel movies were technically released between 2008 and 2011, they're bound together in a tight chronology by the tie-in comic Fury's Big Week.
 This establishes that the events of The Incredible Hulk, Iron Man 2, and Thor all intersect.
 In order to examine how these events relate to one another, we'll mostly examine them from S.H.I.E.L.D.'s perspective.

-General Ross tracked down Banner in Mexico, and launched an unsuccessful covert op to bring him in.
+General Ross tracked down Banner in Brazil, and launched an unsuccessful covert op to bring him in.
 This led to Banner sneaking into the United States, much to Fury's concern.
 Unfortunately, this coincided with a difficult period for Tony Stark, whose body was dying of palladium poisoning.
 Under intense pressure due to an attack from Ivan Vanko, Stark crumbled, and a drunken party turned dangerous.
 His friend James Rhodes, disgusted, took one of the Iron Man armors and became the superhero War Machine.

 Fury intervened personally, helping stabilize Stark and point him towards his own father's research to cure his poisoning.
 This intervention led Black Widow to blow her cover, and Widow supported Stark directly in defeating an attack by Ivan Vanko and Justin Hammer.
 With Black Widow no longer needed at Stark Industries, Fury sent her to Culver University, to monitor the growing conflict between General Ross and the Hulk.
 That situation went public when General Ross's illegally-created super-soldier, Emil Blonsky, went on a rampage in Harlem.
 Blonsky was defeated by the Hulk.